godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

     var simple_audio_player = preload("res://Simple_Audio_Player.tscn")

-Now we just need to instance the simple audio player when we need it, and then call its ``play_sound`` function and pass the name of the sound we want to play.
+Now we need to instance the simple audio player when we need it, and then call its ``play_sound`` function and pass the name of the sound we want to play.
 To make the process simpler, let's create a ``create_sound`` function: